ajpage74/terraform-foundations-azure/AZURE.md

 Add a new resource group named **tflab-resource-group** to your main.tf file and set the location parameter to **Central US**.
 You can set these with the **name** and location attributes inside your resource block.
 Use **tflab_rg** as the identifier.

+Please use version 2.46.0 for the provider.
+This is the version that has been tested with this workshop.
+You can check the [answer key](https://github.com/hashicorp/terraform-azure-labs/blob/main/lab_answers/02/main.tf#L5) to make sure you've got it set up correctly.

+Also note that the `features {}` line is mandatory.
+Even though it is empty it must be there for the provider to work correctly.

 Don't forget to click on the save icon.

 Note: If you want to try a different Azure location you can find a list of available options on the [Azure Regions page](https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies).